Soul Edge: Development and release

 Soul Edge was developed as an experiment by Namco to explore the possibilities of a weapon-based fighting game; Samurai Shodown was one of the first of this type, while Battle Arena Toshinden was the first in 3D.
 Soul Edge was the first motion capture based video game created by using passive optical system markers.

 Soul Edge was initially released in arcades in 1996.
 A Gamest Mook series guide book (GMC-30) was published by Shinseisha on April 30, 1996.

 A couple of months later, Namco released a fixed version, labeled Soul Edge Ver.
 II.
-Hwang (initially a palette swap of Mitsurugi for the Korean version of the game) was introduced to Japanese players with a new move list, Cervantes became playable, Guard Impacts and Air Combos were implemented, all the characters received upgraded move lists, and new stages were added.
+Hwang (initially a palette swap of Mitsurugi with slight move changes, unlockable in Ver.
+1) was promoted to playable by default with a new move list, Cervantes became playable, Guard Impacts and Air Combos were implemented, all the characters received upgraded move lists, and new stages were added.
 The overseas PlayStation version was renamed Soul Blade to avoid potential complications due to EDGE Games' earlier "EDGE" trademark.